Drug drop off Saturday in Dunkirk

-The Dunkirk Police Department, WCA ALSTAR Ambulance, Fredonia Police Department, Silver Creek Police Department, Westfield Police Department, SUNY Fredonia Police and Chautauqua County Sheriff's Department, in cooperation with the Federal Drug Enforcement Agency, are coordinating National Prescription Drug Dropoff Day Saturday from 10 a.m. to 2 p.m.
+The City of Dunkirk Police Department and WCA ALSTAR Ambulance, in cooperation with the Federal Drug Enforcement Agency are coordinating a North County location for National Prescription Drug Drop Off Day on Saturday Oct.
+28 from 10 a.m. to 2 p.m.

-WCA ALSTAR Services has again provided its north-county headquarters for the drive-in, dropoff location.
-ALSTAR North is located behind School No. 3 at Route 60 and Orchard Street in the city.
+WCA ALSTAR Services has again graciously provided its North Headquarters for the drive-in, drop-off location.
+ALSTAR North is located behind School 3 at Route 60 and Orchard Street in the city of Dunkirk.
 The prescriptions can be dropped off with no questions asked.

-This is an important program because any unused or expired prescription medications are a public safety issue leading to accidental poisoning, overdose and abuse.
-In many states deaths from prescription drugs now exceeds those from motor vehicle accidents with opiate painkillers like Vicodin, Percocet and Oxycontin leading the abuse.
+This is a very important program because any unused or expired prescription medications are a public safety issues leading to accidental poisoning, overdose and abuse.